FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 **Relative Direction**

-The barycentric transformations will continue to orient their on-axis energy towards the listener position, if the relative direction algorithm is enabled (see section 9.6)
+The barycentric transformations will continue to orient their on-axis energy towards the listener position, if the relative direction algorithm is enabled.

 ### Options